 One for us, one for the Clintons, and one for anybody that supported the Clintons and also tried to undermine Donald Trump in the last election, which is what this was all about, which is why we're unpeeling the onion every single day here on this program.

-So we're going to get into all of that.
+So, we're going to get into all of that.

-Let me start though with this.
+Let me start, though, with this.

-For all these years, and one of the reasons we're in London, and we're going to be here tomorrow as well, and we'll also be headed to Helsinki when the president meets with Vladimir Putin, and we'll be covering that for you.
+For all these years, and one of the reasons we're in London, and we're going to be here tomorrow as well, and we'll also be heading to Helsinki when the president meets with Vladimir Putin, and we'll be covering that for you.

 We have some announcements we're going to be making later in the program.

-They're actually up one zero.
+They're actually up 1-0.

 I think they're playing Croatia today.